Shaboozey's slow-burning hybrid of hip-hop and country is finally the biggest song in the land

 Here’s a Billboard chart with a particularly ungainly name: the Billboard Global Excl.
 US.
 Established just four years ago, it tracks the popularity of songs in 200 territories around the world, not including the U.S., by online sales and streaming.

-Given the global homogeny of the music industry in 2024, this chart often looks quite a bit like its American and U.K. kin (Sabrina Carpenter, Billie Eilish, Hozier et al.) Occasionally, though, songs and artists pop up to remind us that there is still some room for more diffused tastes, even within the aesthetic confines of popular music.
+Given the global homogeny of the music industry in 2024, this chart often looks quite a bit like its American and U.K. kin (Carpenter, Eilish, Hozier et al.) Occasionally, though, songs and artists pop up to remind us that there is still some room for more diffused tastes, even within the aesthetic confines of popular music.

 This week's example of that is the success of the solo artist LISA, who debuted this week at No. 1 on this chart with her song "Rockstar."